+Welcome to your guide to eloping in Hawaii with tips on planning your dream elopement in the Hawaiian Islands!
 Are you wondering how to plan an elopement in Hawaii?
 Well, I think I can help with that!
-I have been helping couples plan their elopements here in the islands since before I even arrived on island.
+I have been helping couples plan their elopements here in Hawaii since before we moved to the islands.
 Living here gives me the local knowledge and insider insight to really assist in the planning process.
-Plus, the planning process is one of my favorite parts!
+Plus, helping couples plan their elopement is one of my favorite things to do!
+Read on for my top tips on eloping in Hawaii.

 Do you like nature but also feel drawn toward urban environments?
 Do you want to elope with a beautiful, dramatic mountain range on one side and the ocean on the other?
 Maybe you want to celebrate on the town after hiking to a waterfall for your elopement.
 Or maybe you’re really into surfing and you want to explore the famous North Shore with your love.
 In this case, opt for Oahu!
 Oahu is unique because of it’s mix of funky urban areas (look no further than the murals at Kaka’ako) and desolate beauty (Ka’ena Point, Lanai Lookout, and the like).
 It’s probably the best mix of adventure and creature comforts you’ll find in Hawaii.